 What Is The Advanced Pain & Symptom Management Course?

-The 9th Guildford Advanced Pain & Symptom Management Courses have been approved for 11 external clinical credits by the Federation of the Royal Colleges of Physicians of the United Kingdom for 11 category 1 (external) CPD credit(s).
+The 10th Guildford Advanced Pain & Symptom Management Courses’ has been approved by the Federation of the Royal Colleges of Physicians of the United Kingdom for 11 category 1 (external) CPD credit(s).

 One course is being held at the Royal College of Physicians in London, and the other at the Midland Hotel in Manchester.
 The two courses are identical in terms of lectures/lecturers.

 The course is sponsored by pharmaceutical / other companies, which may be present on the day with exhibition stands.

 David Sackett and colleagues have stated that “the practice of evidence based medicine means integrating individual clinical expertise with the best available external clinical evidence from systematic research”.
 In many instances, there is a lack of strong evidence to support the therapeutic interventions utilised within Palliative Care.
 However, the amount of evidence has significantly increased, and the quality of evidence has also significantly increased, over the last few years.
 Nevertheless, clinical practice continues to be influenced more by historical anecdote than by contemporary evidence.